tc39/proposal-structs/README.md

 ## Future work

+### Code sharing

+Code sharing is not part of this proposal and thus shared structs cannot have methods.
+This may prove to be unergonomic enough that we bring code sharing in scope.
+Doing so would likely require a new kind of function cannot close over non-shared objects.

+This proposal future-proofs by having shared struct instances throw when touching the [[Prototype]] slot.
+This will be relaxed with a future proposal when code sharing becomes possible.

+See [CODE-SHARING-IDEAS.md](CODE-SHARING-IDEAS.md) for a collection of ideas.

 ### Typed fields

 In the future, it may be sensible for more efficient memory representation ("packing") to also declare the type and size of fields.
-It is omitted from this proposal in that it is not a requirement for any of the primary motivations.
+It is omitted from this proposal in that it is not a requirement for none of the primary motivations.
 At the same time, starting without types lets us add them incrementally in the future.

+### Shared structs: fast cloning

+Since structs have fixed layout with an immutable [[Prototype]] slot and no accessors, they are amenable to fast cloning.